top of page

 Conclusion

-Bio-remediation presents a powerful solution for addressing environmental contamination while simultaneously contributing to carbon credit generation.
-By harnessing the natural capabilities of microorganisms and plants, we can restore ecosystems, enhance carbon sequestration, and support climate change mitigation efforts.
+Bio-remediation presents a powerful solution for addressing environmental contamination while simultaneously contributing to mining credits generation.
+By harnessing the natural capabilities of microorganisms and plants, we can restore ecosystems, enhance metals sequestration, and support climate change mitigation efforts.
 As we move forward, embracing bio-remediation as a viable strategy will be crucial in our collective journey toward a more sustainable future.

 Comments